nicholaswunz/turtle-fecundity/README.md

 This repository contains code and data needed to reproduce the article:

-**Wu N. C., Rusli M. U., Broderick A. C., & Barneche D. R.** (In review) Scaling of sea turtle reproduction reconciles theory and conservation strategies at the global scale. *Global Ecology and Biogeography*,
+**Wu N. C., Rusli M. U., Broderick A. C., & Barneche D. R.** (Accepted) Scaling of sea turtle reproduction reconciles theory and conservation strategies at the global scale. *Global Ecology and Biogeography*,

 **When using the data or code from this project, please cite it as:**